-- a.
-Educational programs in agriculture, horticulture, natural resources, environmental stewardship and camping focused on animals and management, renewable natural resources, gardening, nature trails, water quality, lawn maintenance, food production, farm safety, wildlife and camping.
-Activities included hiking, method demonstrations, illustrated talks, hands-on learning experiences and educational tours that complemented natural science projects.
-The process of conducting these programs required collaboration with many entities outside of the CEP including the Prairie View College of Agriculture and Human Sciences, Texas Cooperative Extension, Texas Department of Agriculture, Department of Parks and Wildlife, United States Forest Service, and many local and private groups. - b.
-Impact - As a result of participating in these programs, a total of 3,217 youth and 165 adult volunteers from 22 rural and urban counties enrolled in animal care projects.
+- b.
+Impact - As a result of participating in these programs, a total of 3,324 youth and 165 adult volunteers from 22 rural and urban counties enrolled in animal care projects.
 These participants showed improved management and marketing practices.
-Because of participation in a statewide Goat Kid Giveaway program, a total of 190 youth exhibited evidence of improved animal and health care practices.
+Because of participation in a statewide Goat Kid Giveaway program, a total of 175 youth exhibited evidence of improved animal and health care practices.
 Fifteen trained volunteer leaders and staff developed programs and workshops that taught both youth and adults how to manage their horticulture resources.
 Eighty percent of the enrolled 4-Hers acquired knowledge about food safety, preservation and preparation, pest management, conservation and ecology.
-A total of 2,324 youth increased their appreciation for natural resources and environmental management.
+A total of 2,224 youth increased their appreciation for natural resources and environmental management.
 Four hundred ninety-seven youth participated in a residential and outdoor camping program that promoted wildlife and natural resources, 90% of the youth gained an appreciation for outdoor programs that included natural sciences, forestry and aquatic sciences, and the youth also participated in programs that taught leadership, communication skills, social skills, computer technology, and personal safety.
 Five hundred youth participated in 4-H Sports Fishing programs conducted through summer programming at the H. S. Estelle 4-H and Youth Camp and in Harris County. - c.
 Source of Funds- Smith-Lever, Section 1444, State Strengthening Grant USDA-CSREES, and State Matching funds - d.
 Scope of Impact State Specific a.
 The 4-H & Youth Development Program staff planned and conducted educational leadership training sessions for youth and adults.
 These sessions provided youth and adults with the necessary skills to become effective community leaders, 4-H club leaders, mentors and 4-H teen leaders in their communities.
 These trainings also promoted leadership and citizenship skills through innovative techniques that enhanced social responsibilities, processes and structure for democracy.
-By youth and adults participating in these trainings, they were empowered to become 4-H club leaders, conduct school enrichment programs, lead special interest groups, assist in the conduct of the Annual Career and
+By youth and adults participating in these trainings, they were empowered to become 4-H club leaders, conduct school enrichment programs, lead special interest groups, assist in the conduct of the Annual Career and Youth Leadership Laboratory (CAYLL), Annual 4-H Kid-Goat Giveaway Project, State 4-H Goat Judging Contest, 4-H Teen Leadership Connection (TLC) and Community Bike Project and Texas Teens Exploring Entrepreneurial Minds (T-TEEM) Project.